kksgandhi/personal_site/game conferences.md

  - COG
    - idk what exactly, but seems pretty technical with some other stuff thrown in.

+Learning and CS Education conferences (unordered and need to be looked into):

+ - SIGCSE
+ - ASEE (easy to get into apparently?)
+ - IITSCE
+ - AERA
+ - HSLS??
+ - ICER

 [[edugame conferences|Some notes from Erik Harpstead on edugame conferences]]

 [[CHI]] [[CHIPlay]] [[AIIDE]] [[FDG]] [[EXAG]] [[COG]] [[UBICOMP]] [[CSCW]] [[ISCRAM]]